Ovya04/EI_Coding_Exercises/README.md

 Schedule and submit assignments, track their status, and record grades.

-Handle all operations without a database—data is managed in memory for easy testing and extension.
+Handle all operations without a database instead data is managed in memory for easy testing and extension.

 Designed with clear separation of concerns, this project uses domain entities (Student, Assignment, Classroom), a central controller for command processing, and utility classes for logging and input validation.
 It provides a foundation you can extend with features like persistence, notifications, or a graphical interface.